gren-lang/compiler/CONTRIBUTING.md

 There's also a [Zulip](https://gren.zulipchat.com) with older `#language-design` or `#api-design` streams.

-This may act as a fallback for the time being, but it it may be sunset since Discord seems preferred.
+This may act as a fallback for the time being, but it may be sunset since Discord seems preferred.